 To identify the reasonable range of alternatives, the Open Ocean TIG solicited public input for project ideas and screened project submittals against OPA NRDA evaluation standards found in 15 CFR § 990.54 and the Trustees' programmatic Restoration Goals identified in the PDARP/PEIS.
 Further detail on the screening process can be found in Section 2.2.
-Chapter 3 provides a summary of the OPA analysis, resulting in the seven alternatives identified as preferred for implementation.
-After considering a reasonable range of alternatives17 (Table 1-2), the Open Ocean TIG proposes to implement the projects identified as preferred, using funds made available through the DWH Consent Decree.
-If selected, the preferred alternatives would be implemented over approximately 5 to 10 years.
+Chapter 3 provides a summary of the OPA analysis, resulting in the seven alternatives17 identified as preferred for implementation.
 Figure 1-1 provides the approximate location of each restoration alternative.
-The reasonable range includes five projects that would be implemented within the U.S. and its territories, four projects that would be implemented internationally, and two projects that would be implemented both in the U.S. and internationally.